-KraneShares MSCI All China Index ETF (formerly, KraneShares FTSE Emerging Markets Plus ETF) ("KALL")
+KraneShares MSCI All China Index ETF ("KALL")

 The Underlying Index is a free float adjusted market capitalization weighted index (subject to the modifications described below) designed to track the performance of Chinese exchange-listed equity securities.
 The securities eligible for inclusion in the Underlying Index include all types of publicly issued shares of Chinese issuers, such as A-Shares, B-Shares, H-Shares, P-Chips, and Red Chips, which are described below.
 The issuers included in the Underlying Index may include mid-cap and large-cap companies.